Mental Health Program for Latino Youth

 Purpose: To pilot a school-based intervention addressing trauma and post-traumatic stress disorder (PTSD) in immigrant Latino students in Baltimore City.

 Results: Bilingual social workers and therapists with experience in trauma and PTSD facilitated groups.
 Facilitators hosted 14 groups at 10 schools for 90 students overall.
 Data were available for 13 groups (84 students).
-Participants were predominantly middle school aged (67%), female (60%) and in the BCPS system for 2 years or fewer (75%).
+Participants were predominantly middle school aged (67%), female (60%) and in the Baltimore City Public School system for 2 years or fewer (75%).
 Mean attendance at group sessions was 77%.
 Participants reported a mean reduction of 20% (95% CI 8%-30%) in PTSD symptoms using the CPSS.

 Conclusions: A school-based, culturally- and contextually-tailored intervention addressing PTSD and trauma is feasible and acceptable, and may reduce PTSD symptoms among immigrant Latino youth at high risk of mental health problems who may otherwise lack access to mental health services.